-Programmed was appointed as the sole national provider of labour hire services for a major national food manufacturer.
+Programmed was appointed as the sole national provider of managed workforce services for a major national food manufacturer.
 At the time, their all injury frequency rate (AIFR) reflected unsafe work conditions, so they engaged Programmed to improve their safety performance.

 Our primary focus was to help our customer reduce their AIFR, which sat at 6.96/200,000 man-hours at the time we were engaged.

 Programmed’s strong focus and commitment to our goal of Zero Harm are underpinned by robust safety processes, procedures and ongoing communication of safety to all field employees.
 These were the factors that would help our customer elevate its safety performance and minimise risk on-site.